 may be labeled

 with the same characteristics

 may have their rights taken away from them

 may be seen as a minority group and therefore may be treated as a

 may be denied the good things in life that are available to others in

-A lack of skills and resources in the
+A lack of skills and

 community also means that the